5 Common Causes of Equipment Failure & Problem-Solving Tips

 Share

 When considering equipment failures, it’s important to note that they typically don’t just happen out of the blue.
 Whether they seem sudden, gradual or intermittent, there’s often an underlying issue — one that can be traced back to a specific root cause.
-Understanding and addressing these root causes is key to the problem-solving process and to preventing future equipment failures.
+Understanding and addressing these common causes of equipment failure is key to the problem-solving process and to preventing future issues.

 Take this real-world scenario: A manufacturing plant faced frequent shutdowns because of a conveyor belt failure.
 At first, it seemed like the belts were wearing out prematurely.
 The immediate fix was to simply replace the belts, but the problem kept happening.
 After looking into the issue deeper, the problem was traced back to improper alignment of the conveyor system.
 The slight misalignment caused uneven wear on the belts, leading to their early deterioration.